How to Start an LLC in Maryland

 If you live in Maryland, you can be your own Agent.
 You can also appoint an employee (if they live in MD).

-Alternatively, you can use a professional service like Northwest Registered Agent or ZenBusiness.
+Alternatively, you can use a professional service like ZenBusiness or Northwest Registered Agent.
 These firms offer professional services, located in Maryland for compliance, that can receive documents and notify business owners of receipt/forward mail to the business owner.

 This approach has several advantages.
 For one, these businesses are always open, so you’ll never miss an important document, even if you’re on vacation.
 It also keeps more of your personal information private, because the company’s address will be displayed online instead of your own.
 Expect to spend around $100-$150/year for a quality Registered Agent service.